arshiyamohammed15/cicdpipeline/docs/architecture/ZeroUI2.0_Master_Constitution.md

 2. Your company's private storage - Team review notes
 3. Our cloud (anonymous only) - Just patterns like "suggestion X was 85% confident" - no actual code or personal info

-**Rule 9: Check Your Data**
- Make sure the AI's training data is like a fair test - balanced questions, up-to-date information, and correct answers.
+**Rule 9: Check Your Data** Make sure the AI's training data is like a fair test - balanced questions, up-to-date information, and correct answers.

-**Rule 10: Keep AI Safe**
- AI should only work in a special "playground" (sandbox) away from real computers.
+**Rule 10: Keep AI Safe** AI should only work in a special "playground" (sandbox) away from real computers.
 It can look at code and make suggestions, but never actually run code on people's machines.

-**Rule 11: Learn from Mistakes**
- When the AI gets something wrong, it should remember that mistake and get smarter, just like you learn from getting test questions wrong.
+**Rule 11: Learn from Mistakes** When the AI gets something wrong, it should remember that mistake and get smarter, just like you learn from getting test questions wrong.

-**Rule 12: Test Everything**
- Always try things out before saying they work.
+**Rule 12: Test Everything** Always try things out before saying they work.
 Don't break things that already work.
 Test both simple cases and tricky situations.

-**Rule 13: Write Good Instructions**
- Give people working examples they can try themselves, clear explanations of how to use things, and troubleshooting guides for when things go wrong.
+**Rule 13: Write Good Instructions** Give people working examples they can try themselves, clear explanations of how to use things, and troubleshooting guides for when things go wrong.

-**Rule 14: Keep Good Logs**
- Write clear notes that are easy to read, use special tracking numbers to follow requests through the system, and measure both technical numbers and business results.
+**Rule 14: Keep Good Logs** Write clear notes that are easy to read, use special tracking numbers to follow requests through the system, and measure both technical numbers and business results.

-**Rule 15: Make Changes Easy to Undo**
- Prefer adding new features rather than changing old ones.
+**Rule 15: Make Changes Easy to Undo** Prefer adding new features rather than changing old ones.
 Use on/off switches for features.
 Write down how to go back if something doesn't work.

-**Rule 16: Make Things Repeatable**
- Write down exactly what ingredients (versions) you used.
+**Rule 16: Make Things Repeatable** Write down exactly what ingredients (versions) you used.
 Don't depend on special kitchen equipment (computer setups).
 Include simple steps so others can recreate your work.

-**Rule 17: Keep Different Parts Separate**
- The display screen (user interface) only shows information.
+**Rule 17: Keep Different Parts Separate** The display screen (user interface) only shows information.
 The thinking part (business logic) only does calculations.
 Never mix these two jobs.

-**Rule 18: Be Fair to Everyone**
- Use clear, simple language everyone can understand.
+**Rule 18: Be Fair to Everyone** Use clear, simple language everyone can understand.
 Don't use tricky designs that might confuse people.
 Make sure people with disabilities can use everything.

  🏗️ SYSTEM DESIGN RULES

-**Rule 19: Use the Hybrid System Design**
- Our system has four parts:
-- IDE Extension → Only shows information (like a car dashboard)
-- Edge Agent → Processes data locally for privacy (like thinking in your head)
-- Client Cloud → Stores company's private data (like a company safe)
-- Our Cloud → Only gets anonymous, safe data (like public statistics)

-**Rule 20: Make All 18 Modules Look the Same**
- All 18 tools should use the same buttons, menus, and look.
+**Rule 20: Make All 18 Modules Look the Same** All 18 tools should use the same buttons, menus, and look.
 Like different rooms in the same house - they have the same light switches and door handles.

 **Rule 21: Process Data Locally First**
 - Source code → Never leaves the company (like secret recipes)
 - Development data → Stays in company cloud (like work notes)
 - Anonymous patterns → Can go to our cloud (like "people prefer chocolate over vanilla" - no specific info)

 **Rule 22: Don't Make People Configure Before Using** Things should work right out of the box.
 Like a new video game - you can start playing immediately, and only set up complex controls later if you want.

 **Rule 23: Show Information Gradually**
 - Level 1 → Basic status (like a traffic light - red/yellow/green)
 - Level 2 → Suggestions when relevant (like a friend saying "try this")
 - Level 3 → Full tools when asked (like opening a complete toolbox)

 **Rule 24: Organize Features Clearly**
 18 Main Areas → Specific Features → Detailed Tools
 Like a school: School → Grade Levels → Classrooms → Subjects

 **Rule 25: Be Smart About Data**
 - Never send → Source code, passwords, personal info (like your diary)
 - Company cloud only → Team metrics, security scans (like company reports)
 - Our cloud allowed → Anonymous patterns, general insights (like "most people work better in the morning")

-**Rule 26: Work Without Internet**
- Core features must work offline, like being able to write in a notebook when you don't have WiFi.
+**Rule 26: Work Without Internet** Core features must work offline, like being able to write in a notebook when you don't have WiFi.
 Save actions and sync when you're back online.

-**Rule 27: Register Modules the Same Way**
- All 18 modules should sign up using the same process, like every student using the same enrollment form.
+**Rule 27: Register Modules the Same Way** All 18 modules should sign up using the same process, like every student using the same enrollment form.

 **Rule 28: Make All Modules Feel Like One Product** Use the same command names everywhere, make status indicators look the same, handle errors the same way - like different apps made by the same company.

 **Rule 29: Design for Quick Adoption**
 - People should get value in first 30 seconds (like instant fun in a game)
 - 80% of users should use each module (like most students using the library)
 - 90% should still be using after 30 days (like people sticking with a good habit)

 **Rule 30: Test User Experience**
 - No setup needed before use (like instant-on TV)
 - First interaction in under 30 seconds (like quick-start instructions)
 - System almost never crashes (like reliable car)